HifiMule/HifiMule/docs/api-contracts-hifimule-daemon.md

 ### `basket.autoFill`

-Runs the auto-fill priority algorithm and returns ranked tracks.
+Runs the Jellyfin-backed auto-fill priority algorithm and returns ranked tracks.
+Subsonic/OpenSubsonic auto-fill is not available yet and returns an invalid-params error.

 **Params:**
 ```json